 1. Client may not announce through CFN any recruitment activities (*2) sponsored by or related to individuals or groups that Career-tasu determines to be its competitors.

-2. Announcement activities that can be made through CFN are primarily information related to job postings posted on CFN for services (such as “Career Forum” or “CFN Online”) that Client has applied for.
-However, announcements via CFN Targeting Mail or CFN Special Landing Page purchased by Client that have not applied for Career Forum or CFN Online or the like shall be handled upon separate consultation.
+2. Announcement activities that can be made by Client through CFN are those primarily on job postings made on CFN for services that Client has applied for (such as “Career Forum” or “CFN Online”).
+However, announcements via CFN Targeting Mail or CFN Special Landing Page purchased by Client that has not applied for our services such as Career Forum or CFN Online may be handled upon separate consultation and agreement.

-Original Company Page may drive visitors to the website of Client or a website administered thereby, but may not drive visitors to a registration or application page for job applications on the website of Client or a website administered thereby (a “My Page” site or the like).
+Original Company Page may drive visitors to the website of Client or a website administered by Client, but may not drive visitors to a registration or application page (such as “My Page” or other page with similar functions) on the website of Client or a website administered by Client.

-CFN Special Landing Page may drive visitors to the website of Client or a website administered thereby.
+CFN Special Landing Page may drive visitors to the website of Client or a website administered by Client.

-3. Client may not make announcements through CFN if the website in the announcement is not a website within CFN, or the website of Client itself or a website it administers.
+3. Client may not make announcements through CFN if the website in the announcement is not a website within CFN, nor the website of Client itself or a website it administers.

-4. Client may not make announcements through CFN regarding recruitment activities in which in-person interviews with candidates are to take place within the same area as each live event venue (*3), from three (3) days prior to the first day of the event until the end of the event.
-Only Client that have applied to a Career Forum with an event at a live venue may send announcements through CFN (to applicants only) regarding recruitment activities taking place outside of event hours during the live event period.
+4. Client may not make announcements through CFN regarding recruitment activities in which in-person interviews with job applicants are to take place within the same area as each live event (such as Career Forum) venue (*3), from the day which is three (3) days prior to the first day of the event until the last day of the event.
+Only Clients that have applied for a Career Forum with an event at a live venue may send announcements through CFN (to applicants only) regarding recruitment activities taking place outside of event hours during the live event period.

 (*1) Announcements through CFN include: